Plan Your Visit

 From there, a 9-mile paved loop road accesses five major Chacoan sites, including Pueblo Bonito.
 Short self-guided trails are marked at each site.
 You may purchase or borrow trail guides at the parking lots of the sites or in the bookstore.
 Each site usually takes 45 minutes to one hour to visit.
 Pets are not permitted on these trails.

 Four backcountry hiking trails access more remote sites and features.
 Free permits are available at the Visitor Center and at all trailheads.
-All sites and trails are open from sunrise to sunset.
+All sites and trails are open from 7:00 a.m. to sunset.
 Pets are permitted on backcountry trails as long as they are leashed.

 Biking the 9-mile paved loop through the canyon is a great way to see the sites and experience the canyon.
 The Wijiji, Casa Chiquita, and Kin Klizhin trails may also be biked.
 Inquire at the Visitor Center for free permits and directions.

-From May to October, tours, hikes, and evening programs are offered.
+From May to October, programs, hikes, and evening programs are offered.
 From April to October, the Chaco Night Sky Program presents astronomy programs, solar viewing, and telescope viewing of the spectacular dark night sky.
-Check the schedule at the Visitor Center or online.
+Check the schedule at the Visitor Center or call 505-786-7014 for more information.